Mature Masculine

 The Martyr is what happens when agape loses its ground in self-worth.
 He gives without boundaries, neglecting his own needs for others.
 He mistakes self-erasure for love and confuses self-sacrifice with care.

-He believes his needs don't matter.
+The Martyr believes his needs don't matter.
 He thinks true love means complete self-sacrifice.
-He thinks caring for himself is selfish.
 His agape has become martyrdom—he gives to be needed, serves to prove his worth, cares until he's depleted.
-He resents the very people he claims to love, exhausted by his inability to receive.
+He resents the very people he claims to love.

 Martyr Declarations

-- I should be able to give endlessly.
+• I should be able to give more.

-- Setting boundaries means I don't love them.
+• Setting boundaries means I don't really care.

 The Martyr's Imbalance